 Up to 30 points is possible.
 A minimum of 10 points must be earned in this section or the application will not meet threshold and will not be considered for funding.
 The level of capacity/collaboration will be compared to other applicants.
-If the housing management organization has already been procured (Exhibit K1a/b or K2), please include in your answer the capacity of that organization in the below questions.
-The narrative for Capacity/Collaboration shall not exceed 4 pages.
+For applications submitting Exhibit K, include the capacity of those entities referenced.
+The narrative for Capacity/Collaboration shall not exceed 13,200 characters and should address the following items:

-- List the names of the key players (local unit of government employees and partner organizations) that will be involved in the project and describe their responsibilities and experience with this type of project.
-(Must include the CDBG Certified Administrator, if known.
-If not known, identify the responsibilities to be completed by the CDBG Certified Administrator). - Describe the practices in place for managing the progress of the project. - Identify the relationships the applicant has with contractors, consultants and other professionals that will be beneficial to the project? - What was the public's involvement and input for the development of this proposed project? (ex: public meetings and attendees, strategic planning, marketing/social media, etc.) - Describe the process for referring ineligible beneficiaries to other organizations or available programs. (identify the organizations that offer owner occupied rehabilitation resources within the community)
+- List the names of the key players (local unit of government employees and partner organizations) that will be involved in the project from start to finish.
+(Must include the CDBG Certified Administrator, if known.) - Describe their roles and responsibilities and experience with this type of project.
+(If CDBG Certified Administrator is not known, identify the responsibilities to be completed by the CDBG Certified Administrator). - Describe the amount of funds allocated per unit for both Housing Management and General Administration, including how amounts were determined. - Describe the practices in place for managing the progress of the project. - Identify the relationships the applicant has with contractors, consultants and other professionals that will be beneficial to the project. - What was the public's involvement and input for the development of this proposed project? (ex: public meetings and attendees, strategic planning, marketing/social media, virtual meetings, etc.)

+Describe the process for referring ineligible applicants or non-selects to other organizations or available programs.
+(List organizations partnered with for ineligible applicants and the resources provided by those organizations)